 As with all employees, their duties include ensuring the integrity of the facility's security systems and protecting the facility and its customers from outside criminal disturbance.
 Desired backgrounds include previous marijuana vertical experience, pharmacy, education, and customer service.
+Knowledge of cannabis, the varieties of cannabis, and their effects is highly relevant.
+They must be keenly aware of the difference of Indica, Sativa and their hybrids.
 A production associate will maintain records in accordance with the Operations Manual, fulfill production routines, offering advice and recommendations, be mindful and vigilant in terms of security, and diversion.
 Production associates will be trained by the operations manager.
 This position may be full-, or part-time.